-Due to the slow response time, lower-frame rate content doesn't stutter.
+Due to the slow response time, there's barely any stutter in lower frame rate content.

 Update 08/04/2020: We've updated the TV to the latest firmware (Version 1301).
 The TV can now remove judder from 24p sources and from native apps, but only when Picture Clarity is disabled.
 It can't remove judder from 60i or 60p sources.
 The score has been adjusted accordingly.

-This TV removes judder from native 24p sources, such as Blu-ray players, as long as Picture Clarity is disabled.
+This TV removes judder from native 24p sources, like Blu-ray players, as long as Picture Clarity is disabled.